Jordan Township, Lycoming County, Pennsylvania

 Jordan Township is a township in Lycoming County, Pennsylvania, United States.
 The population was 850 at the 2020 census.
-It is part of the Williamsport Metropolitan Statistical Area.
+It is part of the Williamsport metropolitan statistical area.

 History

 Jordan Township was formed from the eastern part of Franklin Township on February 7, 1854.
 It was named in honor of Alexander Jordan, who was president judge of the district court at the time of the formation of the township.
 The first permanent settler arrived in Jordan Township in 1812.
 William Lore cleared a parcel of land and established a homestead; others soon followed his footsteps.
 The lumber industry was very important in Jordan Township for the first 70 years of its history.
 The hills and valleys were cleared of their old-growth forests by the end of the 19th century.
 Today much of those forests form a thriving second growth forest.

 Geography

 Jordan Township lies in the easternmost portion of southern Lycoming County and is bordered by Sullivan County to the northeast, Columbia County to the southeast, and Franklin Township to the west.
 There are three unincorporated communities in Jordan Township: Biggerstown is near the center, Lungerville is in the north, and Unityville is near the southeast border.

 Pennsylvania Route 42 passes through Biggerstown and Unityville, leading northwest 7 mi to U.S. Route 220 at Beech Glen and south 20 mi to Bloomsburg.
 PA 118 crosses PA 42 near Biggerstown and leads west 12 mi to Hughesville and east-northeast 32 mi to Dallas.
 PA 239 runs through the northern part of the township, passing through Lungerville.
 It leads southeastward 25 mi to Shickshinny on the Susquehanna River and has its northwestern terminus at PA 42 in neighboring Franklin Township.
 Williamsport, the Lycoming county seat, is 29 mi west of Jordan Township.

-According to the United States Census Bureau, the township has a total area of 54.2 km2, of which 0.09 sqkm, or 0.16%, are water.
+According to the U.S. Census Bureau, the township has a total area of 54.2 km2, of which 0.09 sqkm, or 0.16%, are water.
 The township is primarily drained by Little Muncy Creek, which has its source in the township's northeast corner and flows west to Muncy Creek and then the West Branch of the Susquehanna River at Muncy.
 The easternmost and southernmost parts of the township are drained by tributaries of Little Fishing Creek, which flows south to Fishing Creek and then to the main stem of the Susquehanna at Bloomsburg.